yaacovCR/graphql-spec/spec/Section 6 -- Execution.md

 is maintained through execution, ensuring that fields appear in the executed response in a stable and predictable order.

-CollectFields(objectType, selectionSet, variableValues, visitedFragments, deferredGroupedFieldsList):
+CollectFields(objectType, selectionSet, variableValues, visitedFragments, depth, deferDepth):

 - Initialize {groupedFieldSet} to an empty ordered map of lists.
-- If {deferredGroupedFieldsList} is not provided, initialize it to an empty list.
 - For each {selection} in {selectionSet}:
   - If {selection} provides the directive `@skip`, let {skipDirective} be that directive.